 Starting from Sabana de la Mar, you can tour the mangroves along the Caño Hondo river and see the beautiful view of the San Lorenzo Bay, and visit Las Cuevas de la Arena, la Línea and del Ángel, to end with a bath in one of the virgin beaches of the park.

 Fun Fun Cave: located inside the Rancho Capote, along the Hato Mayor-Yerba Buena road.
-They offer ecotourism excursion accompanied by expert guides.
-Horseback riding, walk in the forest and a tour of more than an hour in the Cave, together with Creole breakfast and lunch, make an unforgettable experience.
+They offer ecotourism excursions accompanied by expert guides.
+Horseback riding, a walk in the forest and a tour of more than an hour in the Cave, together with Creole breakfast and lunch, make an unforgettable experience.

 The cave has about three explorable kilometers, of 10 in total.
 It crosses the Almirante River, which is born in the buffer zone of the Los Haitises National Park.

 The underground Fun Fun tour lasts four hours.
 Its name comes from the sound that bats cause when they notice human presence, according to historical tradition.

 Yanigua Falls: beautiful spa, protected by lush vegetation, in whose surroundings there are red amber and mineral coal mines.
 Its waterfalls of cold water are its main attraction.

 San Lorenzo Bay: It is one of the most beautiful bays in the world and the country.
 From there you can see keys and mogotes characteristic of its coastal area, such as the Cayo de Los Pájaros.

 Here you can see raptors, the white heron, the pelican, the raven and other birds.
 From the boats with which the bay is crossed, you can see the plant and animal species, and impressive landscapes.